 What is Gammaked?

-Gammaked is made from Immunoglobulins (IGs) which are antibodies, naturally made to fight infection.
-Immune globulin therapy or intravenous immunoglobulin (IVIg) is a therapy that involves the immune globulin intravenous administration for the treatment of various infectious conditions in adults and children.
+Gammaked is made from immunoglobulins (IGs).
+These are antibodies that the body naturally produces to fight infections.
+Immune globulin therapy, or intravenous immunoglobulin (IVIG), is a therapy that involves the intravenous administration of immune globulin for the treatment of various infectious conditions in adults and children.

 Gammaked is a sterile, decontaminated, ready-to-use 10% solution of human immunoglobulins.
-It is extracted from human plasma and comprises antibodies.
-Antibodies help protect us against viral and bacterial infections.
+It is extracted from human plasma and comprises antibodies, which help protect us against viral and bacterial infections.

-Gammaked serves as an injectable immunoglobulin (IG), utilized as an auxiliary treatment modality for treating Primary Humoral Immunodeficiency disorders (PI).
+It is an injectable immunoglobulin (IG) for treating primary humoral immunodeficiency disorders (PI).
 In these disorders, patients are deficient in functioning antibodies for fighting infections.

-Gammaked is synthesized using plasma that is obtained from FDA-licensed centers in the United States.
-Before accepting the sample, each donor is adequately screened.
-In addition, every collected sample is also tested to ensure its safety before it is cleared for Gammaked FDA approval.
+This solution is synthesized using plasma from FDA-licensed centers in the United States.
+Before accepting a sample, the centers adequately screen each donor.
+In addition, they test each product to ensure its safety before sending it for FDA approval.

-- Primary Humoral Immunodeficiency (PI) in individuals two years of age and older.
+- Primary humoral immunodeficiency (PI) in individuals two years and older.

-Immune globulin intravenous or subcutaneous administration of Gammaked is performed for different indications.
-The route for each condition, along with the dose, is tabulated in the Gammaked infusion rate chart below.
+Intravenous or subcutaneous administration of the solution is performed for different indications.
+You can see the route and dose for each condition in the infusion rate chart below.

 |CIDP||Loading dose- 2 g/kg|